We connect people and buildings

 The smartengine is the workhorse of the smartengine platform.
 Both power delivery and data communication are delivered over the 48 port, 1.5 RU rack mountable device.
 The smartengine is designed to deliver fixed current DC power to light fixtures, eliminating the need for any active power conversion components in the plenum.
 Communication of all sensor data is sent back and aggregated at the engine before being delivered to the smartdirector

 smartsensors are the data collection devices that get deployed throughout the built environment. smartsensors collect motion data via a digital passive infrared (DPIR) sensor, light levels through a photocell, and temperature.
 These sensors collectively allow insight into how spaces are being used, lights to be finely tuned to the ambient light in their immediate area, and inform end users of hot and cold spaces throughout a facility.
-Power consumption at a per fixture level also allows for measurement and verification data often required to achieve efficient building credits (LEED, BREAM) and incentives through rebate programs.
+Power consumption at a per fixture level also allows for measurement and verification data often required to achieve efficient building credits (LEED, BREAM).

 Information | Components | Case Studies

 All important information about our products and their functionality can be found in our download area.